 3. Sunshade for dashboard –

-For the time when you are not driving the car, and it is parked in the scorching heat, in that case, windshield cover will protect the dashboard from the ultraviolet rays make the cabin cooler.
-Don’t forget sunshades for the rear mirror as it will protect kids from the sun.
-As due to sunlight, the color of the dashboard and seats fade away, sunshades prevent this from happening.
+When you are not driving the car and parked in the scorching heat, that case windshield cover will protect the dashboard from the ultraviolet rays that make the cabin cooler.
+Don’t forget sunshades for the rear mirror as they will protect kids from the sun.
+Due to sunlight, the color of the dashboard and seats fade away, sunshades prevent this from happening.

 4. Get wipers checked –

 With summers, the rainy season is also around the corner.
-To get clear vision outside while driving on a rainy day it is crucial that wipers are working properly.
+To get clear vision outside while driving on a rainy day, wipers must be working properly.
 Get them checked and replaced if needed.

 5. Engine belts –

-Between fan, alternator and other components, there is a twisted belt that runs.
+Between the fan, alternator, and other components, there is a twisted belt that runs.
 It can become loose, deteriorate or even break with time.
 If you ever happen to see any crack in it, get it replaced.
 Because it has to be in good condition.